 Blepharoplasty Newport Beach

 Blepharoplasty can be performed on the upper or lower eyelids.
-The upper eyelids are more common and can be performed a number of ways.
+The upper eyelids are more common and can be performed in a number of ways.
 In general, an incision is made where the new eyelid crease is desired and then skin/muscle/fat or any combination is removed to achieve the desired results.
 The lower eyelid is more complicated.
 There are three general types of incisions – one inside the eyelid, one just under the eyelashes, and the third in the crease of the lower eyelid.
 The lower lid blepharoplasty can be used to smooth out small wrinkles, remove or reposition herniated fat, or when combined with other procedures, tighten the lower eyelid.
 I perform lower eyelid surgery mostly to even out the bulge of fat in the lower eyelid with the hollow ‘dark circles’ below.
 I generally perform the incision inside the eyelid to avoid a visible scar.
-I then move the fat from the ‘hill’ to the ‘valley’ and this creates a very nice transition from the eyelid to the cheek.
+I then move the fat from the ‘hill’ to the ‘valley’, creating a very nice transition from the eyelid to the cheek.

 It is important to have a thorough examination prior to undergoing surgery of the eyes.
 Things like dry eyes, incomplete eyelid closure, and light sensitivity may become worse after surgery if not identified before.
-Like all other surgical procedures, general health will be evaluated and sometimes a documented examination from an opthalmologist is required.
+Like all other surgical procedures, general health will be evaluated, and sometimes a documented examination from an opthalmologist is required.

 Upper eyelid blepharoplasty is a relatively easy recovery.
 You will have some bruising and swelling for a few days, and the sutures are removed around day five or six.
-The swelling will continue to improve for the following weeks, and you will continue to see improvement for up to six months.
+The swelling will continue to improve in the following weeks, and you will continue to see improvement for up to six months.

-The lower eyelid stays swollen longer, and is a bit more uncomfortable.
+The lower eyelid stays swollen longer and is a bit more uncomfortable.
 Depending on the technique, there may or may not be sutures to remove.
 You will be significantly more black and blue after the lower eyelids are operated on than the uppers.
 The swelling and bruising will improve around the two-week mark, but then you will see continued refinement for a few months.